When Figurative Illustration Goes Wrong

 “Hysteria”

 Let’s start with the term “hysteria” (< Gk. “uterus”).
 Can a uterus actually travel around inside of the body, causing pathological emotional behavior?
 Of course not.
 But there was a time (not nearly long enough ago) when “hysteria” was taken to represent an accurate functional explanation for a certain set of behaviors; in other words, the functions were as grossly misunderstood as the dysfunctions.
-On those ignorant grounds, culturally systemic quack therapies were developed that harmed distressingly vast swaths of people... sometimes to death.
+On those ignorant grounds, culturally systemic quack therapies were developed that harmed distressingly vast swathes of people... sometimes to death.

 Did any of those therapies ever help anyone?
 I don’t know.
 I have strong reason to doubt it.
 Any benefit could only have been due to accident, rather than because the therapy addressed anyone’s truly wandering womb.